open-quantum-safe/oqs-provider/GOVERNANCE.md

 # Governance

+## Foreword

 This file documents the governance guidelines used for this project.
+It is principally concerned with defining the roles of project contributors, the associated rights and responsibilities, and the process for transitioning between them.
+As such, this document is written in a fairly formal and precise tone, so as to be succint and unambiguous.
+This should not be interpreted as a lack of warmth on the part of the OQS team---we're really quite friendly!
+We do not intend to act as gatekeepers by laying out this tier of roles and the associated rules.
+Instead, we hope that clearly defining these roles and the processes for attaining them shows contributors a clear path by which to become more involved in project governance, if they so wish.
+We welcome all questions, discussions, and contributions, and we would love to have more people on board.

+We recognize that some of the policies discussed here can seem intimidating---for instance, revocation of privileges or code of conduct violations.
+It is our hope that we don't have to rely on these guidelines; however, we believe that it is important to have them in place should they be needed.

 ## Roles

 The following roles exist in the project:

-1. Maintainer: Person with github administrative rights.
+1. Maintainer: Person with GitHub administrative rights.

-2. Committer: Person with github "Write" privileges; this entails the right and obligation to review PRs by Contributors and to actively participate in discussions.
+2. Committer: Person with GitHub "Write" privileges; this entails the right and obligation to review PRs by Contributors and to actively participate in discussions.

 3. Contributor: Person that has contributed code.